Teacher Education (TCH-ED)

 This course is an introduction to wellness in Early Childhood Education grounded in cultural funds of knowledge and community histories of learners and their families.
 Students examine and act upon systemic inequities related to health, safety, and nutrition; investigate scheduling, procedural, and policy elements related to health, safety, and physical activity/rest; design space elements that nurture physical development, social interactions, and emotional well-being; and create learning experiences that promote health and physical development.

-TCH-ED 251 Child and Adolescent Development for Urban Educators Credits: 3
+TCH-ED 251 Child and Adolescent Development for Future Educators Credits: 3

-This course is designed to provide students with the information they will use as educators to design developmentally appropriate practices for the children they will work with in the classroom setting, thus discussions about how the information is translated into the classroom will be applied.
+This course will examine the development of children from infancy through adolescence.
+Attention is given to physical, cognitive, social, and emotional development and the situation of development in social context.
+This course is designed to provide students with the information they will use as educators to design developmentally appropriate practices for the children and adolescents they will work with in the classroom setting; thus, it will incorporate discussions about how the information is translated into the classroom.

 TCH-ED 252 Field Exp: Child/Adolescent Development Credit: 1